Al's Brain: Music video

-The short film includes a brand new song entitled "The Brain Song," in which the last few minute of the short are of the music video.
+The short film includes a brand new song entitled "The Brain Song", in which the last few minutes of the short are of the music video.

 Release

 The short film was released to the public at the Orange County Fair 2009 airing from July 16 to August 15.

 Home media

-The original song, "The Brain Song" was released on the Medium Rarities album, exclusive to the 2017 box set Squeeze Box.
+The original song "The Brain Song" was released on the Medium Rarities album, exclusive to the 2017 box set Squeeze Box.